OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ![Octopus Deploy Spaces Personalized](spaces.png)

-## Next steps
+## Conclusion

 I'm really starting to feel comfortable using Octopus Deploy.
 There's always more to learn but the jigsaw pieces are coming together.

-If there's anything you want me to cover or answer about Octopus Deploy, please let me know and I can address them in part 4.
-Reach out to [sarah.lean@octopus.com](mailto:sarah.lean@octopus.com) or leave a comment below.
+If there's anything else you want covered, please leave a comment below.

-We'll add links to other posts in the series as they become available.

 !include <zero-to-hero>